Environmental Affairs Advisory Committee (EAAC)

 The purpose of this Committee is to research into the use and possible use of the open land areas of the Township, maintain an index of all open areas, publicly or privately owned, review site plans of proposed development in regards to open space, consider and make recommendations to Council on other environmental and sustainability issues; as well as the selection, planting, care, culture, trimming and development of shade trees in the Township.

-Click HERE for the EAAC's list of Goals & Objectives for 2019.
+Click HERE for the EAAC's list of Goals & Objectives.

-Click HERE for the Council Resolution and supporting documents for Medford's inclusion in the Sustainable New Jersey Program.
+Click HERE for the Council Resolution and supporting documents for Medford's inclusion in the Sustainable Jersey Program.

 Click HERE for the Open Space & Farmland page on our website.

 Check out the Hartford Trails Facebook page for info & updates on new biking & walking trails recently opened (May 2019) in Hartford Crossings Park, located at Hartford & Church Roads. https://www.facebook.com/groups/351915271572374/

 All regular and special meetings of the Committee shall be open to the public.
 Please check this website for any potential cancellations or changes.